 As the era of cookie-based advertising and tracking comes to an end, marketers and advertisers are exploring various methods and technologies that will replace cookies.
 These alternatives open up new opportunities for targeting and tracking without compromising user privacy.

 In a Cookieless Future, first-party data plays a significant role.
 It refers to the data collected directly from users who willingly provide it to a website or company.
 First-party data includes information such as demographics, browsing behavior, and purchase history.
 With user consent and proper cookieless data management, companies can use this data to deliver personalized experiences and targeted advertisements without relying on third-party cookies.

 - Contextual Advertising

-Another alternative approach to behavioral targeting in a cookieless world is contextual advertising.
+Another alternative approach to behavioral targeting in a Cookieless Future is contextual advertising.
 Contextual advertising involves displaying ads that are relevant to the content and context of a webpage.
 By analyzing the keywords and topics on a page, advertisers can serve ads that align with the user’s current interests or needs.
 This method eliminates the need for tracking cookies and instead focuses on delivering relevant content based on the immediate context.